Help Us Keep the Public and Our Staff Safe

 Courts are operating with reduced capacity.
 By order of the Chief Justice, only people with business at the courthouse will be allowed to enter.
 Masks or face coverings are required.
 Filings are encouraged to be mailed and will be treated as timely if received by mail within 5 days of the due date.
 You may be able to handle your ticket or citation through our online services.
 You can also sign up there for text and email reminders about your court date.

 Check your county's information for changes to hours of operations, remote hearings, announcements, and more.
 If you need additional information, contact the clerk of superior court office before going to the courthouse.
 Find updates for the Supreme Court, Court of Appeals, and Business Court.

 Announcements and Orders

 Many court operations have been modified by orders of the Chief Justice and the Supreme Court since March.
 While a summary is provided below, you should read the applicable order for details that might affect your case.
 See the orders below.

-- Filings in civil cases that were due between March 16 and June 1 will be timely filed if they are filed before the close of business on June 1.
+- Filings in civil cases that were due between March 16 and June 1 were timely if filed before the close of business on June 1.

 - Filings in criminal matters have been extended to July 31.